 In its latest MBA admissions cycle for the incoming class of 2018, which ended this summer, the SOM received 3,649 applications — exactly 200 more than the record-breaking number last year.
 The school admitted 692 applicants, registering an admissions rate of 19 percent, one of the lowest in its history.
 The MBA program is now 150 percent larger than it was six years ago, having ballooned from 238 to 334 students.

 As the number of applicants has continued to grow, the school’s board members have been faced with the question of whether to control the class size or keep expanding.
 Some alumni and students had cautioned against rapid expansion at the risk of a change in the school’s culture.
+More and more students have also been applying to study mba in canada.

 For those concerned about the growth, the school’s plan is good news.